 All students are required to participate in one of the different Witness One:Seven opportunities associated with the Seminary.
 These opportunities include work with the prison ministries, urban outreach, the Fellowship of Christian Athletes, Campus Crusade, hospital ministries, rescue mission ministries, and church survey work.
-Similar ministries are available at the Northeast campus.
 These activities are designed to orient the beginning students to evangelistic ministries outside the local church.